North Strabane Township tables Lakeville Village vote, acquires private roads

 “We’ve been performing winter maintenance on those roads for the last two years,” said Walz.
 “Police can’t enforce speed limits because (the roads) are private.”

-The board also donated a 2017 Chevrolet Tahoe to the Canonsburg Volunteer Fire Department and a 2018 Tahoe to Cecil Township.
+The board also voted to sell a 2017 Chevrolet Tahoe to the Canonsburg Volunteer Fire Department and a 2018 Tahoe to Cecil Township.

-Note: Editor's note: Story updated July 30 to clarify that supervisors did not donate two vehicles but voted to sell them.